Value Adjustment Board - FAQ's

 The Value Adjustment Board's membership consists of the following:

-- One (1) member of the School Board of Miami-Dade County
+- One (1) member of the School Board as elected from the membership of the school board.

-- One (1) citizen member appointed by the county commission
+- One (1) citizen member appointed by the governing body of the county.

 The Clerk of the Circuit and County Courts is the Clerk of the Value Adjustment Board (VAB).
 The VAB as a panel considers and renders a decision on all appeals of property assessed values, classifications and exemptions.
 The VAB has no jurisdiction or control over taxes or tax rates established by Taxing Authorities.
 The VAB's primary function is to hear evidence as to whether or not properties, petitioned for their consideration, are assessed at their proper value and/or whether tax exemptions or agricultural classifications should be approved.
 The VAB cannot change your assessed value or grant an exemption or agricultural classification for any other reason, such as inability to pay.